 I may earn a commission at no extra cost to you if you make a purchase through my affiliate links.

-Bari day trips – introduction.
+Day trips from Bari – introduction.

-This guide provides information on 10 of the best day trips from Bari.
-You’ll discover how to get to each destination by train, bus or car, along with recommendations on what to do when you arrive.
-Additionally, I’ll suggest tours that offer hotel pickup and a guide for the day, should you prefer a more structured excursion.
+This guide provides information about 10 of the best day trips from the city of Bari.
+I have included how to get to each destination by train, bus or car, along with recommendations on what to do when you arrive.

 Before delving into the specifics, here is a quick overview of the 10 best day trips from Bari.
-These jump links will take you directly to each section, so you can easily find the information you’re looking for.

 1. Alberobello